Back To Top

 Difficult to move about

 First off, this is a really great turbo trainer.
 But that’s what makes this one a little frustrating, as it is just so close to being the obvious go-to for pretty much everyone.
-However, as it is, there will be some people for whom it’s not quite the right model – let’s go through the performance.
+However, as it is, there will be some people for whom it’s not quite right.

-Likewise, the resistance and ride feel of this entry-level model is impressively close to that of Tacx’s flagship trainer.
-Changes in gradient were fast and smooth, whilst the resistance remained steady even when climbing at a low speed and low cadence – a challenging combination for a trainer.
+Likewise, this entry-level model's resistance and ride feel are impressively close to the flagship model.
+Changes in gradient were fast and smooth, while the resistance remained steady even when climbing at a low speed and low cadence—a challenging combination for a trainer.
+Couple this with an ERG mode that copes well with even large differences in power.
+You are looking at one of the best on test.

 First, the accuracy.
 Rated at ±3% this is the same as the Zumo.
 But it’s worth pointing out this doesn’t meet the ±2% cut-off for the upper echelons of Zwift racing.
 For most people, this isn’t a consideration – the majority of Zwift users aren’t serious racers, and it’s only a very small subsection of them who would be racing in those categories, but it’s worth being aware of.